Tholkappiyan-git/StudentManagementBackend/README.md

 operations on student records using Java and MySQL via JDBC.

 ## Setup
-Coming soon after project completion
+Coming soon after this project completion by implementing Springboot and RestApi.

 Last updated: June 4, 2026